37 Filipino Foods to Try in 2025

 via Canva

-18. Pinakbet
+20. Pinakbet

 Pinakbet is one of the simpler and healthier Filipino foods and a classic go-to at restaurants or for family meals.
 The name translates to “shriveled,” referring to the way that the vegetables shrivel after cooking for a long time on low heat.

-19. Betamax
+21. Betamax

-One of the more iconic and unique Filipino foods, betamax is made from chicken’s blood which is cooled, coagulated and cut into square shapes.
+One of the more iconic and unique Filipino foods, betamax is made from chicken’s blood, which is cooled, coagulated and cut into square shapes.
 “Betamax” started out as a nickname for the food because the perfect rectangular, dark cubes resemble an old Sony Betamax video tape.

 After being formed and cut, the coagulated blood squares are placed on a skewer and grilled.
 Many people say that betamax has little to no taste on its own, with a texture similar to tofu or liver.
-It is most often served as an affordable street food or afternoon snack (merienda) with chili vinegar dipping sauce.
+It is most often served as an affordable street food or afternoon snack (merienda) with chile vinegar dipping sauce.

 via Canva

-20. Torta
+22. Torta

 “Torta” can refer to a lot of foods across many Spanish-influenced cultures.
 In the Philippines, torta most often refers to an omelette-like dish made with eggs and another ingredient, such as crab, eggplant or ground meats.